SalamanderCtesiphon/asyncrhonous-javascript/README.md

   - explain what a promise is

       a promise is an object that might produce a value at some point in the future

   - explain the circumstances under which promises are better than callbacks

+      -promises should be used for all asynchronous tasks

   - explain what the .then() function does

+      -it is a method that is called after the completion of an async request